Towards Competent AI for Fundamental Analysis in Finance: A Benchmark Dataset and Evaluation: Experiments

 \subsubsection{Effect of Knowledge Augmentation}

 The financial knowledge encoded in LLMs may not align with the standard formulas we use to calculate financial indicators.
 We investigate whether explicitly providing calculation equations improves LLMs' performance on financial indicator tasks.
 In the "enhanced prompt" setting, we include exact calculation equations (e.g., "Net Profit Margin = Net Profit / Revenue"), while in the "basic prompt" setting, models are asked to compute indicators without supplementary information.
-Figure \ref{fig:knowledge} reports the evaluation under different numerical error threshold $\theta$.
+Figure \ref{fig:knowledge} illustrates the results of the evaluation under a strict numerical error threshold of $\theta=0$.
 Most medium-sized and large-sized models exhibit substantial improvements in recall when provided with enhanced prompts.
-In particular, under the numerical error threshold $\theta = 0.01$ setting, \texttt{GPT-o1} improves from 79.76\% to 98.00\%, and \texttt{DeepSeek-r1} from 76.43\% to 94.00\%, demonstrating the effectiveness of knowledge augmentation in improving numerical performance.
-In contrast, smaller models (e.g., \texttt{Mistral-7b}, \texttt{DeepSeek-r1-distill-llama-8b}) show minimal or even negative gains.
+In contrast, smaller models (e.g., Mistral-7b, DeepSeek-r1-distill-llama-8b) show minimal or even negative gains.
 This may stem from limited capacity in handling long structured inputs, where increased prompt complexity leads to confusion and degraded numerical reasoning.
-Notably, models with stronger reasoning abilities—such as \texttt{DeepSeek-r1}, \texttt{GPT-o1}, and \texttt{Qwq-32b}—benefit the most from enhanced prompts.
+Notably, models with stronger reasoning abilities, such as DeepSeek-r1, GPT-o1, and Qwq-32b benefit the most from enhanced prompts.
 These models can better internalize explicit formula knowledge, leading to evidently improved performance.